05 February - 10 March 2020

 Relevance for artistic research

-Describe how your project is relevant for the focus artistic research and how the project promotes the development of this field.
+Describe how your project is relevant for the focus artistic research (see the definition in the introduction to the call text) and how the project promotes the development of this field.

-The description may cover a maximum of 4 000 characters including blank spaces (approximately one A4 page in Arial, font size 11, single line spacing).
+The description may cover a maximum of 4 000 characters including blank spaces.
+This is approximately one A4 page in Arial, font size 11.

 Budget and research resources